 - Animal shows where animals are exhibited (e.g. Crufts, animal trade shows).
 If individual participants are in the business of exhibiting animals and receive a fee for doing so, they will need to have a licence.

 - Registered charities that exhibit animals as part of their charitable work, unless such registered charities are in practice running this element of their operations as a commercial activity.

 - Training or exhibiting animals for sporting purposes, for example, horse racing and greyhound racing.

 - Exhibiting wild animals within a licensed circus.

 Apply for a licence

-Return your application form to:
+Return your application forms along with the Privacy Notice to: